obophenotype/cell-ontology/docs/cl-release.md

 ### Generate the release artefacts

-1. Ensure you have locally the latest changes from master (`git pull`)
+1. Ensure you are on the master branch and have locally the latest changes from master (`git pull`)
 1. Checkout a new branch (e.g. `git checkout -b 20240904-release`)
 1. Run the release using `sh run.sh make cl DEPLOY_GH=false`.
 This will build all files and copy them to the correct place.
 1. Review the release as per the `Review the release` section in [ODK-workflow release document](odk-workflows/ReleaseWorkflow.md#review-the-release)